Houria-hs/AI-DevOps-Guardian-Agent/README.md

 # 🚀 Microsoft Technologies Used

 ### Azure AI Foundry
-Agent orchestration and model management.
+Implemented using a custom Agent Orchestration Layer to manage parallel processing and structured output from multiple LLM personas.

 ### Azure OpenAI Service
 Powering the reasoning engine behind architectural audits.